laurilopes/api_docs/v1/documentation/responses.md

             "signed_on": "2012-02-15T23:39:31Z"
         }]

-_Note: A public API key, timestamp, endpoint, and request signature are required parameters on all requests, and have been omitted from the tables and examples above._
+_Note: A public API key is a required parameter on all requests.
+For readability, it has been omitted from the table and example above._